Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

-Ever-changing landscapes await in Torres del Paine; from jaw-dropping lagoons and lakes to towering glaciers and snowy peaks, there’s tonnes to explore and it’s also the ideal place to chill; so why not do both if you have the time?
+Ever-changing landscapes await in Torres del Paine; from jaw-dropping lagoons and lakes to towering glaciers and climbing snowy peaks, there are tonnes to explore and it’s also the ideal place to chill; so why not do both if you have the time?

 However you choose to explore Torres del Paine, whether it’s via a road trip, organised tour or week-long excursion, the sights and experiences you have here are likely to be some of the most unforgettable you’ll find in this Patagonia itinerary.

 - Location – Torres del Paine National Park is located southwest Chilean Patagonia.

 - Cost – The entrance fee to the park is 21,000 ClP.

 - Opening hours – 8.30 a.m. to 8.30 p.m